What is sexual assault?

 But surely people don’t think this way?

-Unfortunately, we live within the rape culture framework for a long time—not everyone is educated (or cares to be educated) about the realities of sexual violence.
+Unfortunately, we’ve lived within the rape culture framework for a long time—not everyone is educated (or cares to be educated) about the realities of sexual violence or understands how rape myths affect our thinking.

 What is a rape myth?

 We’re glad you asked.
 There are so many of them, and they are so prevalent in our society, that it’s easy to accept this misinformation as truth.
-We’ve created this slideshow of the most popular and widely accepted myths.
+Here’s a sampling of a few of the most prominent ones.

 Is there anything I can do to help end sexualized violence or change rape culture?